drivendataorg/cyfi/docs/docs/index.md

 However users should feel free to to use their own thresholds as makes sense for their needs.

+### Visualizing predictions

+Launch the [CyFi Explorer](explorer.md) to view the Sentinel-2 imagery used to generate each cyanobacteria estimate!

 ------

 ## About the model